Easy Spring home maintenance tips: make your home healthier, more beautiful, & more comfortable without breaking the bank

 There are obvious cases where tasks that help you prepare your home for spring have overlapping benefits, but for clarity we’ll lump them into three separate categories.

-Here’s an easy-to-complete list to prepare your home for spring:
+Here’s an easy-to-complete spring home maintenance checklist to prepare your home for spring:

 Clean gutters and downspouts.
 We’ve seen too many homeowners have to pay thousands of dollars to restore roofs, basements and siding simply because they missed a routine gutter cleaning.
 If you can safely access your gutters using a ladder, inspect and clean them several times a year.
 For straightforward cleanings and downspout clogs, a garden hose may suffice.
 But if you don’t have safe access to your gutters or just don’t want the hassle, we’ll be glad to refer you to a reliable gutter- and window cleaning contractor around Staten Island.